Cross-cut vs Micro-cut shredder – Which is better?

 What is a micro-cut shredder?

-Micro-cut shredders offer high level of data security and are recommended for shredding highly confidential documents, such as contracts, government documents or medical documents.
-One document ends up in more than 2,000 tiny particles when it is shredded with a P-5 paper shredder.
+Micro-cut shredders offer a high data security level.
+We advise using micro-cut shredders for shredding highly confidential documents, such as contracts, government documents, or medical documents.
+One piece of paper ends up in more than 2,000 tiny particles shredded with a P-5 paper shredder.

 A micro-cut shredder is also known as a security-cut shredder.

 - Wide choice of micro-cut shredders

 - Shredding process is slower than a similar cross-cut shredder.

 - The machine needs to cool down quicker.

 A cross-cut shredder is secure enough for shredding most of your confidential documents.
 But when you need more security and peace of mind, it is recommended to use a micro-cut shredder with DIN security level P-5 or higher.